tanay123456789/postman-docs/src/pages/docs/flows/flows-concepts.md

 * Block - A blackbox that can receive inputs and provides an output.
 * Block list - A filterable list of all available blocks.
 * Port - Inlets/outlets from where data can flow in and out of blocks.
-There are 2 types of ports: Input ports and output ports INTERNAL
+There are two types of ports: Input ports and output ports
-* Link - The curved line that connects 2 blocks in the GUI
+* Link - The line that connects two blocks in the GUI

 * Toolbar - List of actions that pop on top of a block when hovering on a block
 * Window - The sidebar where you can view properties/logs/documentations